Albert Einstein is revered as one of the most intelligent men in history, but one of the most brilliant things he ever said was very straightforward.

 Research the prices of houses you want to buy using online real estate search tools like Trulia and Zillow.

 Make a list of what you need in a house.
 Search for a house that suits your buying needs dispassionately.
-Don't develop "dream house syndrome" or obsess on a place you really want, instead of need, to the point that you are willing to pay anything for it.
+Don't develop "dream house syndrome" or obsess on a place you really want, instead of need, to the point that you're willing to pay anything for it.

 Make a house buying budget and stick to it.
 Attempting to buy a house outside of your budget will force you to introspectively ask yourself why you want to pay more for a house when you don't need to.